 Most prestigious profession, High earning job, Coaching Factors (motivating students to drop again and again) has kept number of medical aspirants waiting for years to get admission in MBBS.

-But each students and parents must understand that, if you don’t get admission in 1-2 years you must move on, you must look forward for alternate options.
-These alternate options are mentioned below
+But each student and parents must understand that, if you don’t get admission in 1-2 years you must move on, you must look forward for alternate options.
+These alternate options are mentioned below.

 Option 2 – if you do not want to go abroad, get admission in BAMS/BHMS/BDS